 She was married to the B-actor John Emery for a short time and perhaps she was bisexual because she slept with both sexes, but men were but a snack for her while women were the main course.
 She had a longtime affair with character actress Patsy Kelly and shorter ones with Garbo and Dietrich, Hattie McDaniel (yes, Mammy of Gone With the Wind fame) and Nazimova.
 Who?
 Keep reading.

 Alla Nazimova was a force in Hollywood... mostly from the silent era until she passed away in the mid-40s.
 Like Bankhead, she was more a theater actress.
 In Tinseltown she did do some acting but was better known as a screenwriter and a producer.
 You've heard of the casting couch?
 As a producer, the couch was hers and she was known to hold auditions with many a young starlet.
-She was famously involved with both of Rudolf Valentino's lesbian wives.
+She was famously involved with both of Rudolph Valentino's lesbian wives.
 She lived rather openly with woman lover for the last 16 years of her life.

-She was most famous for opening the Garden of Allah (which had formerly been her own Sunset Blvd. mansion, location of much notoriety in its heyday) earlier in her career.
+She was most famous for owning the Garden of Allah (which had formerly been her own Sunset Blvd. mansion, location of much notoriety in its heyday) earlier in her career.
 It was a place that she had converted into a number of bungalows where the Hollywood elite or foreign showbiz types could come to hide out and unwind.